laconic-io/xjax/README.md

 xjax (beta)
 ====

-xjax is a library for making jquery and object/function calls from PHP.
+xjax is a library for making jquery and object/function calls from PHP eliminating the writing of $.ajax Success functions.

 ### the problem